 You also earn unlimited 1 point per $1 spent on everything else.
 Your points never expire, and if you redeem them for travel purchases through the Chase Ultimate Rewards site, they are worth 25% more.

-This card has been around for a while, but in addition to boosting its sign-up bonus to 60,000 miles, Citi has recently changed its rewards earning structure as well.
+This card from our partner has been around for a while, but Citi has recently changed its rewards earning structure as well.

-Another new feature: Cardholders get a $100 American Airlines flight discount after spending $20,000 on the card in one year.
+Another new feature: Cardholders get a $125 American Airlines flight discount after spending $20,000 on the card in one year and renew your card.
 And you still get a free checked bag for yourself and four companions traveling on the same reservation.

 Finding the Most Rewarding Card, For You

-It may be tempting to open an account for the sign-up bonus, especially when there are so many enticing offer right now—but experts caution against going into credit card debt in order to snag a sign-up bonus.
+It may be tempting to open an account for the intro bonus, especially when there are so many enticing offer right now—but experts caution against going into credit card debt in order to snag a intro bonus.